 To do this you do need a food processor fitted with the blade at the bottom.
 Normally for an American pie crust you just use a normal bowl and then use a pastry cutter or two knives to add the butter to the dough and then use a fork to add in the milk.
 It is pretty messy (at least for me) and I always end up getting pie dough everywhere on my kitchen island.
 Not with this sweet tart crust.
 Everything goes into the food processor and the blade does ALL the work!

-Here you can see, the first picture is just all the dry ingredients blended together.
+Here you can see, all the dry ingredients blended together.
 Then you add ALL that butter.
 Then pulse it about 15 times.
-If you look closely at the third picture you can see the small pieces of butter evenly distributed into the flour mixture.
+If you look closely, you can see the small pieces of butter evenly distributed into the flour mixture.

 Then you add your egg and your milk and within 30 seconds your mixture becomes a perfect dough!